 I like setting more interesting smaller plants on our tree stump table, both as a focal point, but also I can keep my eyes on them and their watering needs.
 Check out how to update an old Tree Stump Table.

-All other outdoor products :
+Shop outdoor products :

 3. Update with new pillows.

 Since we don’t spend much on updating our outside porch with new furniture, it’s always nice every few years to update with new pillows.
 This year I got three new styles of pillows.
 Two standard sized pillows for our main seating chairs and then a longer pillow for our bench.
 I got two denim with fringe pillows, two black and white petal throw pillow and two longer black and white stripe pillows.

 Even if my pillows are outdoor fabric, I always spray them with this Scotchgard Water and Sun Sheild spray.
 It helps to keep them looking and feeling fresh.

 I picked up this adorable rattan side table at Target (and here are two similar ones : Natural Rattan + Black Rattan) on sale.
 I love waiting and then shopping the end cap aisles for good Target sales!

 Lighting can really make or break an interior space and the same exact thing goes for your backyard patio!
 We have an electrical outlet in the center of this space but I haven’t found the perfect light option yet.

 So, until then I have strung two strands of outdoor lights on the main wall.
 I bought the white paper lanterns years ago.
 They don’t get any rain water on them, so they have survived quite well.
 I just recently got the black wire lanterns from Target and I kind of love having both sets up together.

 The last tip for updating your backyard space is adding some personality!
 I think it is such fun to bring a little crazy into your design.
 I absolutely fell in love with this black and white hen planter from At Home.
 It didn’t come with a pre-drilled hole so I added one myself and it was good to go!